thycotic/sdk-documentation/README.md

 #### .BustCache()

-    This method doesn't have an overload, and calling it destroys the SDK cache
+This method doesn't have an overload.
+Calling it destroys the SDK's cache of Secrets.
+The SDK configuration is still retained.

 #### .Configure(IConfigSettings settings, [bool force = false])